Locations:

 When it comes to skin care, toner is back in the starring role thanks to its evolution from an alcohol-based solution to one that has skin-loving ingredients to target different skin types and concerns.

-Gone are the harsh formulas that left your skin dry and irritated.
-This new class of toners is water-based, soothing and, in some cases, can brighten and fight aging, leaving your skin feeling clean and hydrated.
+So, what does toner do for your face?
+This new class of toners is water-based, soothing and, in some cases, can brighten skin and fight aging, leaving your skin feeling clean and hydrated.

-A toner is typically a water-based lotion or tonic that you use after cleansing and before moisturizing.
+A toner is typically a water-based lotion or tonic that you use after cleansing and before moisturizing, says dermatology resident Angela Wei, MD.
 While it may look and feel like water, it does a lot more — think of it as a primer for the rest of your skin care routine.
 A toner may also be called a tonic, exfoliating acid or an essence.

 Advertisement